Life After Loss

 Mental Health Awareness Week

 I’ve been thinking about mental health a lot this week.
-Particularly apt due to it being mental health awareness week.
-Everywhere I’ve turned there have been reminders about looking after our mental health.
-Social media has been full of interesting quotes and articles, and celebrities as well as us ‘normal’ folk have been talking about…
+Particularly apt with it being Mental Health Awareness Week.
+Everywhere I’ve turned there have been reminders about mental health awareness.
+Social media has been full of quotes and articles.
+And celebrities as well as us ‘normal’ folk have been talking about our experiences with mental health.

 Knife crime, dirty laundry, and self care